 • Demand-driven forecasting's solution technique is descriptive (i.e., what will happen if we do "X"?
 In the trade press, descriptive is more frequently referred to as "scenario analysis" or "what-if analysis") and not prescriptive (i.e., what is the best "X"?) and so is not optimal.
 See Exhibit 2.

 OIS's solver is prescriptive.

-A NonAnalytic Limitation Unique to Demand-Driven Forecasting
+NonAnalytic Limitations Unique to Demand-Driven Forecasting

-- "Demand-driven concepts are not well understood or accepted (e.g., demand sensing, demand shaping)."
-With an OIS, there are only three concepts that need to be understood and ALL of them are in widespread commercial use today. - Response functions: As integrated into OIS, they relax the assumption of a fixed enterprise forecast by making the forecast a dependent variable of sales and marketing expenditures.
-Supply chain network design: As integrated into an OIS, it relaxes the assumption of a fixed supply chain in the projected income statement.
-A prescriptive solver: It allows an OIS to answer the question, "What is the best X where X = maximallyprofitable forecast?"
-A descriptive solver answers a different question, which is necessarily suboptimal, "What will happen if we do X where X = anyforecast proposed by forecasting?" - Traditional management practices that have limited demand-driven forecasting's acceptance.
-The quotes are from Cecere and Chase (2013): - Sales and marketing are not profit-driven: "Typically, sales is incented for volume sold into the channel(s) ... and marketing for market share."
+"Demand-driven concepts are not well understood or accepted (e.g., demand sensing, demand shaping)."
+With an OIS, there are only three concepts that need to be understood and ALL of them are in widespread commercial use today.

+- Response functions: As integrated into OIS, they relax the assumption of a fixed enterprise forecast by making the forecast a dependent variable of sales and marketing expenditures. - Supply chain network design: As integrated into an OIS, it relaxes the assumption of a fixed supply chain in the projected income statement. - A prescriptive solver: It allows an OIS to answer the question, "What is the best X where X = maximally profitable forecast?" - Traditional management practices that have limited demand-driven forecasting's acceptance.
+The quotes are from Cecere and Chase (2013):

+Sales and marketing

-In addition to developing the maximally profitable forecast, OIS also develops, at an aggregated, level the associated sales and marketing expenditures sized and allocated by product, customer and channel required to attain the maximally profitable forecast.
+are not profit-driven: "Typically, sales is incented for volume sold into the channel(s) ... and marketing for market share."
+In addition to developing the maximally profitable forecast, OIS also develops, the associated sales and marketing expenditures sized and allocated by product, customer and channel required to attain the maximally profitable forecast.
 It should be noted this aspect of an OIS implementation will bring some management change issues involving, as it does, a different decision-making process for sales and marketing activities.
 This is particularly true for firms that have not already implemented an MMM application.

-There is too much management focus on functions/ silos and not enough on cross-functional activities.
-"Companies need to build strong vertical silos to deliver operational excellence, but at some point in their maturity, they must "break the glass" and shift their focus to build horizontal excellence."
+- There is too much management focus on functions/ silos and not enough on cross-functional activities.
+"Companies need to build strong vertical silos to deliver operational excellence, but at some point in their maturity, they must "break the glass" and shift their focus to build horizontal excellence" (p.
+65).
 An OIS is focused on "horizontal excellence."
 Specifically, the OIS owes no mathematical or organizational allegiance to any silo.
-The result is optimally profitable "horizontal excellence" cross the entire organization as embodied in the income statement.

-"Today's supply chains still respond to demand.
+The result is optimally profitable "horizontal excellence" cross the entire organization as embodied in the income statement. - "Today's supply chains still respond to demand.
 They simply do not sense demand.
 As a result, the supply chain is slow, and out-of-step with the market. ..."
+As described above, the